Is WordPress Free? A Deeper Look Into WordPress Pricing and Reasons Behind It

 We advise you to check the inclusion of updates so that you don’t have to pay extra money to keep the theme updated.

 Another tip is to carefully pick the theme so that you don’t have excessive features.

-Developers often put many features to make their themes heavily multipurpose, customizable, and competitive.
-That said, this can cause theme issues such as significantly increasing the page size, which negatively affects the page loading speed.
+Developers often add many features to make their themes heavily multipurpose, customizable, and competitive.
+That said, this can cause theme issues, such as significantly increasing the page size, which negatively affects the page loading speed.

-Just as premium themes, premium plugins offer more features and customer support channels than their free counterparts.
+Just like premium themes, premium plugins offer more features and customer support channels than their free counterparts.

 Let’s compare the free Elementor plugin with its premium version – Elementor Pro.

 The free version provides you with a drag-and-drop page builder, basic widgets, and basic templates.

 Elementor Pro, on the other hand, includes features like a theme builder, pro widgets, pro templates, and motion effects like parallax scrolling and hover effects.
 The highest-tiered plan also includes VIP support through live chat.